 Flood and Fire Victims' Rights as Tenants

-If the flood or fire results in total destruction of the residence by no fault of the landlord, yes.
-Under the law, the lease can be automatically cancelled, effectively evicting you.
+It depends.
+If the leased residence is "totally destroyed" by the flood or fire by no fault of the landlord or the tenant, the lease terminates.
+Under the law, the lease can be automatically canceled, effectively evicting you.
 However, your landlord has to file an eviction against you in court and a judge has to grant the eviction before you are actually evicted.

 If the flood or fire results in only partial destruction, the answer is no. The landlord cannot evict you unless the lease gives him specific permission.
 Even in those cases, the landlord would still have to file an eviction against you in court and a judge would still need to grant the eviction.

 In either case, if you, a member of your household, or your guest caused the flood/fire, your landlord will be able to evict you, and may even be able to collect damages from you.
 You are responsible for damage to the unit that is beyond normal wear and tear and caused by you, a member of your household or your guests.

 If you caused the flood or fire, you may only be evicted if the flood or fire was a serious violation of the lease, connected to criminal activity on the premises, or you caused the flood or fire purposefully.
 The serious violation of the lease must adversely affect other tenants or the physical/financial security of the residence for you to be evicted.
 The criminal activity must threaten the health, safety, or right to peaceful enjoyment of other tenants for you to be evicted.

 If a person you invited into the caused the flood or fire, you may be evicted if the flood or fire threatened the health, safety, or right to peaceful enjoyment of the residence of other tenants.

 If the fire or flood makes your home unlivable, the Housing Authority may be required to transfer you to a new home.
 You should check the specific requirements of your program.